 - Play charades.

 - Swap babysitting with another couple or pursue kids spending the night with friends.
-Watch a romantic or non-kid movie (.99 rental, of course), take a bubble bath, take a walk and hold hands, take a drive to someplace with a good view (and smooch, if you remember how and can stay awake that long).
+Watch a romantic or non-kid movie, take a bubble bath, take a walk and hold hands, take a drive to someplace with a good view (and smooch, if you remember how and can stay awake that long).
 If you want to splurge and go out, eat dinner at home and only have dessert somewhere nice.